Mukethe Kawinzi

 Shepherd in Pescadero, CA

 Mukethe is the author of ‘touching grass’ (Porkbelly Press), ‘Koans to a Young Cowboi’ (Bottlecap Press), 'saanens, nubians, one lamancha' (Winner, Quarterly West Chapbook Contest), and 'rut' (Ghost City Press Summer Series).
-Her practice weaves blackness and queerness into the pastoral while shedding light on contemporary agricultural labor and celebrating the splendor of the natural world with play and pathos.
+His practice weaves blackness and queerness into the pastoral while shedding light on contemporary agricultural labor and celebrating the splendor of the natural world with play and pathos.